alabsi91/runny-code/webui/sources/components/alert/README.md

 **CSS Properties**

-- `--clr-background` The background color of the alert items
+- `--wc-clr-background` The background color of the alert items
-- `--clr-text` The text color of the alert items
+- `--wc-clr-text` The text color of the alert items
-- `--dur-anim` The duration of the reveal/hide animation
+- `--wc-dur-anim` The duration of the reveal/hide animation
+- `--wc-clr-border` The item container border color
-- `--sp-gap` The gap between the alert items
+- `--wc-sp-gap` The gap between the alert items

 **CSS Parts**